About Martin

 • Why do you call yourself a Historical Investigator?

 It's a joke I came up with when I thought of myself as a bit of a detective.
-But when I look through my sources, go to places, talk to people and think about what happened this is really what I am.
+But when I look through sources, visit places, talk to people and think about what happened, this is really what I am.

 • What is your favourite part of history?

 I am interested in everything.
-Every age, every place in time has their own unique footprint.
-I always liked the 16th century when we started to (re)discover what shapes our live today.
+Every age, every place in time has its own unique footprint.
+I always liked the 16th century when we started to (re)discover what shapes our lives today.
 Studying WW2 is becoming my life's work.

 • What do you hope guests take away from a journey?